bmorris3/kelp/docs/kelp/reflected.rst

 because we will be using numpyro to construct the model and draw posterior samples.

-Now we will define the system parmaeters that we will use to construct the phase curvec and phase fold the light curve:
+Now we will define the system parameters that we will use to construct the phase curve and phase fold the light curve:

 .. code-block:: python